wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

 * entity-id-lookup-callback (client only)
 * A callback for creating an [EntityIdLookup] to resolve Title instances to EntityIds for entities of this types

 Extensions that wish to register an entity type should use the [WikibaseRepoEntityTypes] and/or [WikibaseClientEntityTypes] hooks to provide additional entity type definitions.
-(See @ref topic_hooks-php)
+(See @ref md_docs_topics_hooks-php)

 ## Programmatic Access